 Concerns were raised about the exploitation of young women in the community, by community members who were unaware of how to report concerns and did not have access to child and family workers (see 3.3.3 Access to information and opportunities).

 There were also concerns about domestic violence, which a number of people mentioned as an issue but which police suggest is under-reported in the community (which is common).
 There is no safe house for women who experience domestic violence and community members shared stories of women and girls who had nowhere to go when escaping domestic violence.

 The school and youth Centre provide opportunities to promote safety to young people via programs such as Love Bites, but there is a need for broader community education and linkage with child and family services.
-A strong connection between local police and young people was reported, with local Police seen as filling a crucial gap in coordinating sport and activities for young people, strengthening access to safety and support for some young people.
 The absence of a safe house for women and children who experience domestic violence was also identified as a priority.
 Concerns were also raised about the impact of mental health on families, particularly given the relationship between drought and mental health in the community, with concerns raised about the Commonwealth ceasing funding targeted to mental health for people affected by drought.